Moist & Fluffy Vegan Banana Bread Recipe (Gluten Free!)

 I know, a really bold statement to claim, and yes, I’m sure that other vegan food bloggers have amazing banana bread recipes, but I’m that confident that you’ll love this banana bread recipe as much as I do!

 Which, if you couldn’t tell, is a whole lot.
-It’s made with simple vegan ingredients, comes together in just one bowl, and is the easiest vegan quick bread recipe to make when you’ve got to use up those ripe bananas!
+It’s made with simple vegan ingredients, comes together in just one bowl, and is the easiest vegan quick bread recipe to make when you’ve got to use up those ripe bananas! (and actually the inspiration for this banana cream cheese crumb cake, which also just uses bananas as the egg substitute!).

 Ingredients you’ll need: